Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | The "Product Combinations" feature are not available on the merchant plan 415 | Unsupported content-type: expected `application/json` or `text/json` 500 | Cannot get combinations because of an error on the server
+402 | The "Product Variations" feature are not available on the merchant plan 415 | Unsupported content-type: expected `application/json` or `text/json` 500 | Cannot get variations because of an error on the server

-### Get product combination
+### Get product variation

-Get a specific product combination details referring to its ID.
+Get a specific product variation details referring to its ID.

 > Request example